 DreamMoods.com is a website with an online dream dictionary.

-Whether online or in book form, a dream dictionary is worth looking around on if you want a laugh or have absolutely nothing better to do.
+Whether online or in book form, a dream dictionary is worth a look if you want a laugh or have absolutely nothing better to do.

 It does for dream interpretation what books about sun signs do for astrology.

-At worst, it turns it dream interpretation into a joke and makes astrology look like a highly accurate precise science.
+At worst, it turns dream interpretation into a joke and makes astrology look like a highly accurate, precise science.
 At best, the dream interpretations leave you scratching your head.